developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/input/barcode/index.md

 ## NextGen SimulScan Configuration

-**NextGen (NG) Simulscan Configuration** is configuration transferred from legacy SimulScan Input of DataWedge previously deprecated.
+**NextGen (NG) SimulScan Configuration** is configuration transferred from legacy SimulScan Input of DataWedge previously deprecated.
 Not all legacy SimulScan features are available - migration of these features into NextGen SimulScan is a continuous effort.
 Currently, the following features are part of NextGen SimulScan:
-* Multibarcode
+* **Multibarcode -** supported since DataWedge 8.0
-* Anchor barcode document capture (only available on select devices)
+* **Document capture -** supported since DataWedge 8.0, only available on select devices and scanners
+* **Signature capture -** supported since DataWedge 7.3
+* **OCR A/B -** supported since DataWedge 7.5
 <br>
-<p>For Zebra Professional-tier devices, this feature requires a Mobility DNA Enterprise license.
-The following message is displayed when attempting to access this feature on a Zebra Professional-tier device without a valid license:</p>
+<p>For Zebra Professional-series devices, NextGen SimulScan requires a Mobility DNA Enterprise license.
+See <a href="/licensing/about">Zebra Licensing</a> for more information.
+The following message is displayed when attempting to access this feature on a device without a valid license:</p>
 <img style="height:350px" src="license_required.png"/>
 _License required on Zebra Professional-tier devices_